-I have obtained extensive training in membrane biology throughout graduate and postdoctoral studies.
-During that time, I have developed expertise and skillsets that are directly related to my program, which is centered on biophysics and synthetic biology of membrane proteins.
-First, I used an elegant design of lipid nanoparticles known as nanodiscs to interrogate membrane protein complexes using an array of biochemical techniques (Bao & Duong, JBC 2013; Bao & Duong, JBC 2014; Bao & Duong, JBC 2015), Second, I provided novel insights into the molecular mechanism of vesicle exocytosis (Bao et al., NSMB 2016; Bao & Das et al., Nature 2018; Das & Bao et al., Nat Commun 2020), using biochemical reconstitution, cell-biology, protein engineering, and single-molecule biophysics.
+I have obtained extensive training in membrane biology throughout my graduate and postdoctoral studies.
+During that time, I have developed expertise and skillsets that are directly related to my program, which is centered on designing lipid nanoparticles to probe and reprogram membrane biology.
+First, I employed an elegant design of lipid nanoparticles known as nanodiscs to interrogate membrane protein complexes using an array of biochemical techniques (Bao & Duong, Plos One 2012; Bao & Duong, JBC 2013; Bao & Duong, JBC 2014; Bao & Duong, JBC 2015).
+Second, I provided novel insights into the molecular mechanism of vesicle exocytosis (Bao et al., NSMB 2016; Bao & Das et al., Nature 2018; Das & Bao et al., Nat Commun 2020), using biochemical reconstitution, cell biology, protein engineering, and single-molecule biophysics.
 In my lab, we seek to develop biochemical and genetic tools that would transform basic and translational research of membrane biology.
-Specifically, we attempt to expand the function and geometry of lipid nanoparticles for mechanistic dissections of membrane biology, with the focus on exocytosis mediated by the SNARE proteins.
-On this front, the first goal of my research is to establish a mechanistic framework of the SNARE cycle at the level of defined protein-protein/protein-lipid interactions and associated conformational changes.
-In conjunction with unbiased genomic and proteomic screens, the second goal is to define how protein-protein interactions are steered toward aberrant vesicle fusion involved in pathophysiological states.
-Together, these studies will not only advance mechanistic understandings of regulated exocytosis, but will also shed light on new methods to control abnormal secretion in diseases.
-My lab is currently supported by the NIH Director's New Innovator Award to develop next-generation nanodiscs for the structural and functional studies of membrane proteins (DP2GM140920).
+Specifically, the overarching goal of our current focus is to expand the function and geometry of lipid nanoparticles to advance mechanistic understandings of membrane proteins and control human diseases through steering immunity (Bao et al., 2021 Commun Biol; Zhang et al., 2021 Nat Commun; Ren et al., 2022 Commun Biol; Courtney et al., 2022 NSMB).
+My lab is currently supported by the NIH Director's New Innovator Award to develop next-generation nanodiscs for structural and functional studies of membrane proteins (DP2GM140920).